 David had never seen Hjördis act.
-In Graham Lord’s defence, he was probably unaware that before their wedding day David had already forbidden Hjördis from having any sort of career – a situation that she had agreed to – or that she had fallen into exactly the same trap three years before.
+In Graham Lord’s defence, he was probably unaware that before their wedding day David had already forbidden Hjördis from having any sort of career – a stricture that she acquiesced to – or that she had already fallen into the same trap three years before.

 A dedicated wife